 - Publishing that data using templates, feeds or APIs.

 It is harder and harder to work out ways to push the envelope for Content Management Systems (CMS).
 Recent trends have incorporated the CMS as a simple component into a composable architecture with the CRM at the centre.
 The future of the web is not about inventing new features for the CMS.
+The CMS needs to be seen as just one part of the marketing landscape.

 Homogenisation